 "I said get up!" the man screamed, spit flying from his mouth.
 "Get up and fight me, you worthless piece of trash.
 Don't you want to avenge your brother?
 I killed him.
 I KILLED HIM!"
 He threw back his head and laughed, long and hard like a scream in the night.

 Edward paid him no mind.
-He only had eyes for the piece of metal, decorated with an array, that he held in his hand.
-The eyes, once so vacant, hardened till they resembled stone.
+He only had eyes for the piece of metal decorated with an array that he held in his hand.
+The eyes, once so vacant, hardened until they resembled stone.
 A decision was reached.
 Slowly, painfully, the boy pulled himself to his feet, his hands never once letting go of the scrap of metal that was once his whole life.
 He straightened, standing on his own two feet.
-His head was held high, eyes no longed clouded or unfocused.
+His head was held high, eyes no longer clouded or unfocused.

 The man, though, thought the boy was going to fight him at last.
 He smiled, straightening to a fighting stance.
 "That's right, boy!
 I, Envy, the last of the Homunculi, will kill you and avenge the deaths of my fallen comrades.
 I shall cleanse the Earth of you inferior humans, I shall…" The man continued to rant, but Edward wasn't listening.
 Holding the piece of metal in his normal hand, he slowly brought his metal hand over, the pistons creaking from the strain.
 With a tap, he touched the metal, holding it between his two palms.
 Edward slowly closed his eyes.

 At once, light flashed outward, whipping around like blue lightning.
 The man, paused in his rant, looked up to see something being etched in blood on the boy's chest.
 It was an array, a very complex one that almost looked like it had wings branching out from it.
 "What…what are you doing?"
 Envy yelled looking panicked.
 His prey was doing something unexpected.
 And when an Elric does something unexpected, you better watch out.